hydai99/Capstone-AllianceBernstein/WebScraperDocumentation.md

 This type of web scraping is suitable for websites where the final data page does not provide a download button or where it is challenging to find a common pattern from the URL.
 Selenium is a powerful library that allows automation of browser actions and interaction with web elements.
 Here are the steps to set up and use Selenium for web scraping:

+1. Download the corresponding browser version of Selenium.
+Take Chrome browser as an example, [link of ChromeDriver](https://chromedriver.chromium.org/downloads).
+2. Configuring the webdriver for your chosen browser.

+   Extract the downloaded file and store it in the path where the repository is located.
+Open the `chromedriver.exe` file by the terminal.
+   - If you see the message `ChromeDriver was started successfully`, it indicates that the configuration was successful.
+   - Otherwise, try running the command `xattr -d com.apple.quarantine /usr/local/bin/chromedriver`.

-1. Set up Selenium by installing the library and configuring the webdriver for your chosen browser.
+3. Set up Selenium by installing the library.
 For example, to set up Selenium with Chrome:

    ```python
    !pip install selenium==4.2.0